brodaclop/metatholm/src/lib/lore/rule/combat_en.md

 ## Action Points

 Each combat round begins with every participant rolling `d10+10`, this is how many action points they've got for that round.
 The character with the highest action point total will act first in the round, picking an action they want to perform.
 Performing the action will reduce the character's action point total, meaning the character who has the highest total now will act next.
 (This could be the same character if the action was particularly quick.)
-This is repeated until none of the participants have any action points left, at which point the combat round ends.
+This is repeated until none of the participants have any action points left, at which point the combat round ends and we start afresh with the next round.

 ## Actions